aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to POWERPOINT or Online App" h2="Export WORD to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to POWERPOINT conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+<h2>Why to Convert</h2>

+Converting Word documents to PowerPoint presentations can be a great way to make a presentation more engaging and visually appealing.
+Word documents are often used to create content-rich documents, but they lack the ability to add visual elements such as images, animations, and charts.
+PowerPoint presentations, on the other hand, are designed to be visually engaging and can be used to create presentations that are more engaging and memorable.

+<h2>How Aspose.Total Helps for Word to PowerPoint Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows developers to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to automate the conversion process.
+With Aspose.Words for C++, developers can load a Word document and convert it to HTML.
+Then, with Aspose.Slides for C++, developers can load the HTML and create a new PowerPoint presentation.
+Finally, the presentation can be saved as a PowerPoint file.
+This process can be automated with just a few lines of code, making it easy to convert Word documents to PowerPoint presentations quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}